CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven-4-Create Checkpoint.md

 ## Create Checkpoint
 This method allows a user to create a checkpoint.
-Right click on the Protection Group and then click on "Create Checkpoint" from the drop-down menu
+Right click on the Protection Group and then click on "Create Checkpoint" from the drop-down menu.

 ![Create Checkpoint](../images/SH4.0/createcheckpoint.png)

+Once the checkpoint has been created, it can be viewed by clicking on "show history" under checkpoints window.